xwj-june/xwj-june.github.io/_posts/2024-05-18-productivity.markdown

 It is easy to say than done - get into the environment that design for the purpose.
 Like study in a library, work in a quite room, avoid chatty people (or set Do Not Disturb in MS Teams at work).

-Although, you don’t a perfect environment.
-So below may help you get into the zone (where distraction does not exist and time flies)
+Although, you are unlikely in a perfect environment, the below may help you get into the zone (where distraction does not exist and time flies)

 - try experiment and find a routine that helps you to the zone, such as
     - listening to music in a specific genre